julezporto/crittercare/README.md

 - The [sakura](https://oxal.org/projects/sakura/) CSS classless framework was used for the bulk of styling.
 Additional CSS overriding was used for various accessibility and functionality purposes.
 - User logins are verified using a table in the MongoDB database that stores all usernames and passwords.
 - Implemented accessibility features using some of W3C's tips for writing, tips for designing, and tips for development.
+- Added media queries for mobile UI stycling.

+As explained above, we took various pieces of what we learned throughout the term and implemented them into one fun and engaging project!
+The game logic proved itself much more challenging than the logic each of us used in A3 and working as a group on such an intense full-stack project also had its benefits and downfalls.
+Overall, we learned a lot and created a complex and successful final project that displays our skills and that we are proud of!

+### Challenges we encountered:

+- Having to change various html structures (example: changing how we displayed critters from a list to a table) for easier implementation.
+- Making sure everyone understood the game design and logic before digging into the code.
+- Using various functions created by other team members to minimize extra work and/or repetitive code.

 ### What we learned: